splittque/Trolled/README.md

 - Message to player.
 Realized in "vanilla" how fake /op.
 - Play any sound to player.
 - Teleport a player relative to his location.
 Realized how teleport to +100.000 Y

+#### How to setup custom sound
+1. Download archive custom_sound.zip.
+2. Change custom.ogg to another.
+3. Apply the archive as a resourcepack on the server.

 ---